Caripson/SQLumAI/docs/ENFORCEMENT.md

 - Policy engine: For each candidate value, evaluate rules in order; emit decision (allow/autocorrect/block) + reason + confidence.

 ### SQL Batch (0x01)
-- Reassembly of full batch, decode as UTF‑16LE; apply pattern/table rules.
+- Reassemble full batch, decode as UTF‑16LE; apply pattern/table rules.
-- Column‑level mapping for simple INSERT/UPDATE via regex parser; safe rewrite of SQL text when `ENFORCEMENT_MODE=enforce`.
+- Column‑level mapping for simple INSERT/UPDATE via a best‑effort regex parser; safe SQL text rewrite when `ENFORCEMENT_MODE=enforce`.
-- Multirow INSERT stöd: omskrivning av `(…), (…)` block när kolumn‑värde‑antal matchar.
+- Multirow INSERT support: rewrite `(…), (…)` groups when the number of columns matches the number of values.

 ### RPC (0x03)
-- Reassembly av RPC payload; heuristisk extraktion av NVARCHAR‑parametrar.
+- Reassemble RPC payload; heuristic extraction of NVARCHAR parameters.
-- In‑place autocorrect (utf‑16le) när nya värdet inte är längre än det gamla (kortare pad: spaces) när `RPC_AUTOCORRECT_INPLACE=true`.
+- In‑place autocorrect (utf‑16le) when the new value is not longer than the original (shorter padded with spaces) when `RPC_AUTOCORRECT_INPLACE=true`.
-- Blockering av RPC vid regelmatchning när `ENFORCEMENT_MODE=enforce`.
+- Block RPC on rule match when `ENFORCEMENT_MODE=enforce`.

 ## Traceability & Safety
 - Logging: Every correction/block records rule id, reason, confidence, original and resulting value.